 Is the difference between those two extremes, in your mind, evolutionary?
 It's not a black-and-white difference?

 Yeah, there's going to be scales and gradients.
 There's also different strategies and algorithms that breed this outcome.
 One had a certain presumption of foresight, and a certain algorithmic processing.
 In some ways, it's much smarter than a person.

-There’s a great analogy.
+There's a great analogy.
 Matthew Santone, who is a co-worker here, is the first one who introduced me to the analogy.
-And I don’t know who came up with it, but it’s the ten thousand squirrels analogy around artificial intelligence in its state today.
+And I don't know who came up with it, but it's the ten thousand squirrels analogy around artificial intelligence, and its state today.

 On the face of it, you would think humans are much smarter than squirrels, and in many ways we are, but a squirrel has this particular capability of hiding ten thousand nuts in a field and being able to find them the next spring.
 When it comes to hiding nuts, a squirrel is much more intelligent than we are.